 Choosing individual plants can be the most fun and rewarding part of designing your new landscape.
 The key to success is selecting the right plant for the right place in your landscape.
 Using trees, shrubs and other plants that are adapted to your regional climate and site conditions will help ensure success and save water.
-After reviewing this section, browse the Garden Gallery for a wide variety of colorful, fragrant, and beautiful water-wise plants for your garden plan.

 Plants in your design